facebook-pixel

 Instructor: Sally Harrold

-Location: Sitkum 11 Cost: $105
+Cost: $105

-Day: Tue Time: 1:30pm-4:00pm
+Day: Tue

 CIS 0165 65 ARTIFICIAL INTELLIGENCE (AI): EMBRACING THE FUTURE TODAY!

 This course unlocks the world of tomorrow which is being reshaped by artificial intelligence (AI).
-Starting with a quick look at the captivating history of AI, you will then learn to harness its power for creative pursuits – from writing, art and music, to transforming your home into a tech utopia, revolutionizing travel, and discover the impact AI is having on health and longevity.
+Starting with a quick look at the captivating history of AI, you will then learn to harness its power for creative pursuits – from writing, art and music, to transforming your home into a tech utopia, revolutionizing travel, and discovering the impact AI is having on health and longevity.
 If you’re eyeing the future job market, we’ve got you covered with AI-driven opportunities.
 This course offers a blend of foundational knowledge, practical applications, and hands-on experiences.
 At the conclusion, you’ll be equipped to harness the power of AI in various aspects of life and work.
 Sign up and start shaping your future today!

 Instructor: Dr. Alla Sergueeva

-Location: Stensland 201 Cost: $50
+Location: Stensland 201

 DRIV 0622 65 BASIC RIDER TRAINING

-Basic Rider Training is a 15-hour (three-day) course for novice riders to build fundamental street-riding skills and strategies.
+Basic Rider Training is a fifteen-hour (three-day) course for novice riders to build fundamental street-riding skills and strategies.
 Training motorcycles and helmets are provided.
 For individuals with no riding experience, this is the recommended course.
 Registration must take place prior to the date of the class at http://team-oregon.org/.

 Instructor: Michael Heinen

-Location: Newmark 201 Cost: $229
+Location: Newmark 201

-DRIV 0623 65 INTERMEDIATE MOTORCYCLE RIDER TRAINING
+DRIV 0623 65 INTERMEDIATE RIDER TRAINING

 Instructor: Michael Heinen

-Location: Newmark 201 Cost: $199
+Location: Newmark 201

 Curry Campus In-Person